timvandenbroecke/SpringBoot-Scala-AVR-atmega328p/README.md

 2. Read analog data from 0 to 255, press 1 in console to get the analog value
    - Its on de default pin PortC0 or pin A0 on the Arduino Uno

+3. COBS (Consistent Overhead Byte Stuffing) for serial communication)
+   - In progress of implementing